fortinet-ansible-dev/ansible-galaxy-fortimanager-sphinxdoc/docgen/fmgr_vap.rst

                   mac-username-delimiter: <value in [hyphen, single-hyphen, colon, ...]>
                   mbo: <value in [disable, enable]>
                   mbo-cell-data-conn-pref: <value in [excluded, prefer-not, prefer-use]>
-                  mpsk-profile: <value of string>
                   nac: <value in [disable, enable]>
                   nac-profile: <value of string>
                   neighbor-report-dual-band: <value in [disable, enable]>
-                  port-macauth: <value in [disable, radius, address-group]>
-                  port-macauth-reauth-timeout: <value of integer>
-                  port-macauth-timeout: <value of integer>
             eap-reauth: <value in [disable, enable]>
             eap-reauth-intv: <value of integer>
             eapol-key-retries: <value in [disable, enable]>